amalumian/natours/README.md

 # Natours

-Natours is a website that is built using simple technologies.
-Here I practiced positioning elements with floats, using some cool animations, creating a custom radio button, and learned the SCSS preprocessor for the first time.
+Natours is a website that is built with simple technologies.
+Here I practiced positioning elements with "float", using some cool animations, creating a custom radio button, and learned the SCSS preprocessor for the first time.

 ## Screenshot